Human Trafficking and Regulating Prostitution

 December 2, 2013

 NYU Law and Economics Research Paper No. 12-08

-Keywords: Prostitution, sex trafficking, contemporary slavery, marriage, criminalization
+Keywords: Prostitution, trafficking, contemporary slavery, marriage, illegal goods

 JEL Classification: D10, J16, J47, J49, K14, K23working papers series

 Date posted: May 14, 2012 ; Last revised: December 2, 2013